 These use cases are possible because Axelar is a blockchain that connects blockchains: a programmable interoperability layer, powered by a proof-of-stake token, $AXL.
 With Axelar GMP, the blockchain landscape is set to undergo a transformative shift as it breaks free from the constraints of single-chain ecosystems and traditional bridges, such as the Base network and bridge, to embark on a new era of interconnectivity.

-Start building with Axelar using General Message Passing:
+Start building & learning with General Message Passing

 General Message Passing, explained

-The user initiates a call function (or a call function + tokens) from Source Chain.
+Users initiate a call function from the Source Chain.

-The call enters the Axelar Gateway from Source Chain.
+The call enters the Axelar Gateway from the Source Chain.

-Axelar network confirms the call, subtracts the usage fee (in native Source Chain tokens), and prepares an outgoing transaction on the Destination Chain.
+Axelar network confirms the call, deducts the usage fee, and prepares an outgoing transaction on the Destination Chain.

 The call is approved and emerges from the Axelar Gateway on the Destination Chain.

-From there, the call function executes as if it had been made on the Source Chain and results accordingly.
+The call function executes as if it had been made on the Source Chain.

-Gateway-to-gateway, this process takes roughly 120 seconds.
-You can read full instructions for developers in our technical documentation for developers.
-Discussion and answers to your questions can be found in the `#developers` channel in Axelar Discord.
+This Gateway-to-Gateway process takes approximately 120 seconds and is secured by proof-of-stake consensus, powered by the $AXL token.
+Read more about $AXL and the programmability of a blockchain that connects blockchains, here.
+Developers can read full instructions for building with Axelar GMP in Axelar's technical documentation.
+Discussion and answers to your questions can be found in the #developers channel in Axelar Discord.